 For example, smoking is illegal in all indoor public places, with a fine of up to €500 for those caught.
 Same-sex sexual relations are legal in Greece, but displays of affection may be frowned upon in some areas.

-Depending on where you live, road rules in Greece might be in direct contrast to what you’re used to in your home country.
+Depending on where you live, road rules in Greece might be in direct contrast to what you’re used to in your home country, so, if you’re planning on renting a car in Greece make sure to know it.
 All road users in Greece drive on the right-hand side of the road, and all vehicle occupants must wear seatbelts.
 Children under 10 years old may not legally travel in the front seat, and children aged between three and 11 under 1.35 meters tall must be in a suitable child restraint.

 People living in Greece also eat bread, rice, pasta, potatoes, and grains every day, along with olives, olive oil, feta cheese, and lamb.
 You are not short of delicious vegetarian, vegan, and meat options at most restaurants and cafes lining the average quaint city street.